sanketgautam/WordBook/README.md

 It contains a browser-extension, currently support chrome & firefox(partly) and a interactive web-interface for users.
  - Browser Extension allows users to look-up word/phrase definitions and save them marking their difficulty.
- - Web Interface allows users to go through 'recent words', recite using 'flash cards', play 'word games' etc.
+ - Web Interface allows users to go through 'recent words', memorize using 'flash cards', play 'word games' etc.
 Browser Extensions is used to put the words into users' pocket/ database.
 Then, user can use web-interface for recitation, get word recommendations and play 'word games'.

 ## Screenshots